 - Bells Line of Road/Grose Vale Road/Terrace Road

 - Kurrajong Road/Old Kurrajong Road/Yarramundi Lane

 The study informed short-term and long-term options to resolve congestion issues and improve traffic flow in the area.

-The intersection upgrades will improve the major east-west movement of traffic on Bells Line of Road and Kurrajong Road for the short to medium term.
+The intersection upgrades improved the major east-west movement of traffic on Bells Line of Road and Kurrajong Road for the short to medium term.

 The study was carried out in two stages.
 Stage 1 investigations into options for short-term improvements were undertaken by Hyder Consulting and Stage 2 investigations into options for longer-term improvements were undertaken by SMEC.
 The final report, which includes a recommendation to reserve a road corridor for a future upgrade of Richmond Bridge, was released to the public on 31 July 2013.

-Construction of the intersection improvements commenced in early 2015 and is expected to be completed in mid-2019.
+Construction of the intersection improvements commenced in early 2015 and was completed in mid-2019.

 Disclaimer: The material contained in this site is made available